Setono/SyliusTermsPlugin/README.md

     This means `jQuery` was loaded after plugin's javascript code.
     Plugin's javascript code injecting into main template via `sylius.shop.layout.javascripts` Sonata block.
-So check your custom `templates/bundles/SyliusShopBundle/layout.html.twig` it should be like this:
+So check your custom `templates/bundles/SyliusShopBundle/layout.html.twig` it's `javascript` block should be like this:

     ```twig
     {# layout.html.twig #}